-- (1) Number of SHOP Units.
-The SHOP statute requires the Grantee to "develop a specific and reasonable number of dwellings using the grant amounts, which number shall be established taking into consideration costs and economic conditions in the areas in which the dwellings will be developed, but in no case shall be less than 30 SHOP units.
+- (6) Code of Conduct.
+You must develop, maintain and follow a written code of conduct in accordance with 2 CFR 200.318.
+Your Code of Conduct must be dated and signed by your Executive Director, or the Chair of the governing body of your organization. - (7) Section 3 Reporting Requirements.
+The Section 3 regulations at 24 CFR part 135, subparts B and E, impose certain reporting requirements on recipients, including the submission of an annual report, using form HUD-60002 on HUD's online system, Section 3 Performance Evaluation and Reporting System (SPEARS) at http://portal.hud.gov/hudportal/HUD?src=/programoffices/fairhousingequalopp/section3/section3. - (8) Number of SHOP Units.
+The SHOP statute requires the Grantee to develop a specific and reasonable number of dwellings using the grant amounts, which number shall be established taking into consideration costs and economic conditions in the areas in which the dwellings will be developed, but in no case shall be less than 30 SHOP units.
 A "SHOP unit" means a self-help homeownership housing unit on land acquired with SHOP grant funds or for which infrastructure costs are paid with SHOP grant funds.
 You must propose to complete and convey a minimum of 30 SHOP units.
-The average SHOP grant expenditure for the combined costs of land acquisition and infrastructure improvements cannot exceed \$15,000 per homeownership unit. - (2) Service Area.
-You must propose to use a significant amount of SHOP grant funds in a national or regional service area consisting of at least two states. - (3) Eligible Activities.
+The SHOP grant expenditure on each SHOP unit for the combined costs of land acquisitionm and infrastructure improvements cannot exceed \$15,000 per homeownership unit. - (9) Service Area.
+You must propose to use a significant amount of SHOP grant funds in a national or regional service area consisting of at least two states. - (10) Eligible Activities.
 The SHOP statute requires that "amounts from grants..., including any recaptured amounts, shall be used only for eligible expenses in connection with developing new decent, safe, and sanitary, non-luxury dwellings."
 There are three categories of eligible SHOP activities.
 You must propose to use SHOP grant funds only for the cost of eligible SHOP activities.
 Eligible pre-agreement costs must be incurred on or after the publication date of this NOFA.
 You may carry out the eligible activities yourself or fund affiliates to carry out your eligible activities.
 Refer to SHOP NOFA Section IV.F.
-"Funding Restrictions" for additional guidance on pre-agreement costs, ineligible costs and other restrictions.
+"Funding Restrictions" for additional guidance on pre-agreement costs, ineligible costs, and other restrictions.